collective/collective.testcaselayer/src/collective/testcaselayer/README.txt

 test.
 This package provides several well tested facilities to make writing and using layers faster and easier.

+The collective.testcaselayer.common.common_layer, used in the Quick Start below, also includes some commonly useful test fixtures:

+    - a mock mail host
+    - remove 'Unauthorized' and 'NotFound' from error_log ignored exceptions
+    - puts the resources registries in debug mode (portal_css, portal_javascripts, portal_kss)

 Quick Start
 ===========